Having a loved one fall into a coma after brain injury is one of the most frightening things that can happen to you.

 Treatment for Coma After Brain Injury

-Sometimes, relieving the pressure in the brain is enough to wake a person from their coma, in which case these patients have a very good chance at making a full recovery!
+Sometimes, relieving the pressure in the brain is enough to wake a person from their coma.
+If this happens, these patients have a fantastic chance of making a full recovery!

-If the person does not wake up after their surgery, there are drugs that can help reduce swelling, which is also sometimes enough to wake someone up.
+If the person does not wake up after their surgery, some drugs can help reduce brain swelling.
+Many times that alone is enough to wake someone up.

-Advice for Interacting with a Loved One in a Coma or Vegetative State
+Advice for Interacting with a Loved One in a Coma After Brain Injury

-Even though they may not respond, you should still try to talk to and interact with your loved one as normally as possible.
+Even though they can’t respond, try to talk to your loved one as normally as possible.

-Not only will it help you feel connected to them, but there is a chance it may even help the person recover.
+Not only will it let you stay more connected to them, but it might even help the person recover.

-One study conducted in 2015 found that familiar sounds such as a loved one’s voice or favorite music helped improve responsiveness in people in comas.
+One study found that familiar sounds, such as a loved one’s voice, improved responsiveness in people in comas.

-And many people who recover from their comas report that they could hear what people in the room were saying.
+And many patients who recovered from their comas reported that they heard what people in their room were saying.

-Physical touch such as massaging the hands and face can also be helpful, though you will want to avoid overstimulating them, as that can lead to tightening of their muscles and fatigue.
+Physical touch, such as massaging the hands and face, can help as well, though you will want to avoid overstimulating them.

 Final Thoughts on Coma After Brain Injury

-These activities are great ways to engage neuroplasticity and help their brain begin the healing process!
+These activities are great ways to engage neuroplasticity and help their brain start healing.